TheMrAI/TheMrAI.github.io/content/contemplation/feedback/index.md

 4 things are absolutely necessary for any kind of change.
-A desire on our side for change, individuals whom we can trust and communicate our problems openly with, these individuals willingness to help us find our own solution instead of providing theirs and finally, the humility to try and fail as many times it necessary.
+A desire on our side for change, individuals whom we can trust and communicate our problems openly with, these individuals' willingness to help us find our own solution instead of providing theirs and finally, the humility to try and fail as many times it is necessary.

 All four have to come together at once, and even then change will be hard.